 There is not an appeal process for prefunding OPEB.

-Employees should contact their human resource offices.
+Employees should contact their department's personnel office.